AvamNeupane/FlaskVideoManager/README.md

-# RestAPI
+# Video API

-Flask-based REST API that manages video data with CRUD operations using SQLAlchemy ORM and SQLite database.
+A Flask REST API that lets you create, read, update, and delete video records.
+You can add videos, get their info, update view/like counts, and remove videos from the database.

+## Video Data
+Each video has:
+- `id` - unique number
+- `name` - video title
+- `views` - view count
+- `likes` - like count

+## Database
+Uses SQLite database (`database.db`) - created automatically.